 Kotakitok Niiawisik, egent Nostrates.

 Now that the Old Cree meaning of this word has been explained, let us turn to the folk etymologies.
 The ‘four-bodied person’ explanation is quite straightforward.
-Aside from it being a little strange, it requires a word of the form *nêwiraw to have existed.
+Aside from it being odd, it requires a word of the form *nêwiraw to have existed.
 This word, which would literally mean ‘four-body,’ would then undergo some irregular change of inserting an extra syllable and losing a w, yielding nêhiraw.
 If this were the case, we would expect to find evidence either in the historical record or in another dialect or related language, yet no evidence for this can be found anywhere.
 No such word exists in any Cree dialect or related language.

 The second folk etymology is that of ‘precise speaker.’
 This explanation is meant to apply to the verb nêhiyawêw in Plains Cree.